arnobt78/Stock-Inventory-Management-System--NextJS-FullStack/README.md

 ## Project Overview

 Stockly is designed to help businesses and individuals efficiently manage their product inventory.
-It provides a robust, full-stack solution with secure authentication, CRUD operations, filtering, sorting, and a beautiful UI powered by shadcn/ui and Tailwind CSS.
+It provides a robust, full-stack solution with secure authentication, CRUD operations, filtering, sorting, analytics dashboard, QR code generation, data export capabilities, and a beautiful UI powered by shadcn/ui and Tailwind CSS.
 The project is open source and intended for learning, extension, and real-world use.

 ---